MT Exam Proctor

 FAST, CONVENIENT, FLEXIBLE CLASS SCHEDULING, LOW STUDENT-TO-INSTRUCTOR RATIO, CNA INSTRUCTOR EXPERIENCE AND AVAILABILITY SINCE 2006.

-Both of my daughters were CNAs, one in Australia and New Zealand and the other, a graduate of MCC Nursing and working for Altru (affiliated with Mayo Clinic) in Grand Forks, ND/MN and now for St. Luke's, a magnet facility of Boise/Meridian, ID.
-My Dad had been providing NA care for my totally dependent Mom for ~20 years, 24/7/365, one awesome man!* The fall I started college, my Mom was diagnosed with MS 2 wks after informing me that a former very special MS patient in my care (and whom Dad and Mom helped me take on outings) died of a bowel impaction (totally preventable with good NA care).
+Both of my daughters were CNAs, one in Australia and New Zealand and the other, a graduate of MCC Nursing and worked 2yr8mos for Altru Health System of Grand Forks, ND/MN and now for St. Luke's, a magnet facility of Boise/Meridian, ID.
+My Dad had been providing NA care for my totally dependent Mom for ~20 years, 24/7/365, one awesome man!* The fall I started college, my Mom was diagnosed with MS 2 wks after informing me that a former very special MS patient in my care (and whom Dad and Mom helped me take on outings) died of a complication of MS, totally preventable with good NA care.
 As a family, we all value and think everyone should have the experience of this kind of work.
 The day-to-day cares delegated to CNAs are the most noble and have the GREATEST impact on individual's lives and health. *Dad passed away 9/5/11, and we moved Mom to a nice LTCF with her new kitty less than 2 mi from her youngest son & family (Thank you, Bert & family, & all her awesome caregivers!).

 You will not find a more dedicated instructor to CNA training than myself.
 As an instructor, I am readily available nearly around the clock, 7 days per week, 365 days per year (including travel/vacations).
 I have even continued classes during emergency times (including my Dad's death with Mom's relocation from NV to MO).

 I look forward to assisting anyone desirous of working in this type of work, so feel free to contact me anytime!